Matthias Baldwin: Church Builder

 The dates above the entrance mark the first Sunday school in 1855 and the construction of this building, the second chapel building, in 1895.

-Odonym (street names) tangent one block east of the church: when the City consolidated with the County of Philadelphia in 1854, there was one too many Washington Streets in the new City.
-The Fairmount Washington Street was changed to Mount Vernon Street, still honoring our first president.
-Washington Avenue, a much bigger street in South Philadelphia, kept the name.
-At the northwest corner of 21st and Mount Vernon Streets you can find a second floor carved block bearing the name "Washington St." On the 1858 map of the City, this block was fully built out, so it appears these houses were built just before the consolidation in 1854.
+Odonym (street names) tangent: when the City of Philadelphia consolidated with the County of Philadelphia in 1854, there was one too many Washington Streets in the new City.
+The name of Washington Street in Fairmount was changed to Mount Vernon Street in 1858, still honoring our first president.
+Washington Avenue, a much bigger street in South Philadelphia, retained its original name (although this Washington Street itself had until the 1850's been called Prime Street).
+At the northwest corner of 21st and Mount Vernon Streets you can find a second floor carved block bearing the name "Washington St." It appears these houses were built just before the 1858 name change.
+For some fun, check out this searchable database of street name changes in Philadelphia here.

 2101 Mt.
 Vernon on the brass lower sign; Washington St. carved in stone on the second floor sign.